 Think you don’t need to get vaccinated because you’ve already had COVID-19?
 Think again.

 “This virus can overcome a person’s host immunity and cause a second infection,” Dr. Esper says.
 “Reports indicate that vaccination provides longer protection than natural infection.”

 He’s referencing a study that shows that unvaccinated people are 2.34 times more likely to be reinfected with COVID-19 than those who are fully vaccinated — which drives home the importance of being vaccinated, even if you’ve already had the virus.

-“Almost all the cases that we’re seeing right now are people who have not been vaccinated,” he says.
+“Almost all the severe cases that we’re seeing right now are people who have not been vaccinated,” he says.

 “We always knew that people with immune problems were more likely to have less of a response to the vaccine and more likely to get a second infection after they got the vaccine,” Dr. Esper says.
 Booster shots are designed to help reduce that likelihood.

-The COVID-19 vaccines work
+Data doesn’t lie: COVID-19 vaccines work

 “There is a very coordinated and concise effort against vaccines, and those people want to amplify breakthrough infections as a reason not to get vaccinated,” Dr. Esper says.
 “But the safety and benefit of getting vaccinated is very, very strong, and they far outweigh the risks of getting vaccinated, which are very, very small.”